zugnachpankow/An-Information-Based-World-Earth-System-Resilience-Index/study_scripts/README.md

   Generates Figure 3 for the manuscript.

 - **figure4.jl**
   Generates Figure 4 for the manuscript.
+Generates a CSV with the IBRI values.

 - **figure5.jl**
   Generates Figure 5 for the manuscript.

 - **figure6.jl**
   Generates Figure 6 for the manuscript.
+Generates a CSV with the IBRI values.

+### trajectories_for_figure5/

+Scripts for creating and saving the trajectories for figure5.
+It is highly recommended to just download the provided files (see Usage for download location).
+You will need to start a new REPL for each script as they will have conflicting namespaces - this is a problem with similar naming between the different models which can lead to these conflict.
+In a future version this issue will be resolved.

 ## Usage

-Either, you can 1. download the already produced data from []{} into the data folder and directly run the plotting scripts to obtain our figures or 2. you can run the ensemble runs yourself, save the data and then plot.
+Either, you can 1. download the already produced data from [Zenodo](https://doi.org/10.5281/zenodo.17098743) into the data folder and directly run the plotting scripts to obtain our figures or 2. you can run the ensemble runs yourself, save the data and then plot.

 If 2.: